elixirschool/elixirschool/lessons/plug.md

 We will continue our development of [Concoction](http://github.com/doomspork/concoction) in this lesson by learning about and integrating Plug.

-If you're familiar with Ruby you can think of Plug aa Rack with a splash of Sinatra, it provides a specification for web application components and adapters for web servers.
-While not part of Elixir core, plug is an official Elixir project.
+If you're familiar with Ruby you can think of Plug as Rack with a splash of Sinatra, it provides a specification for web application components and adapters for web servers.
+While not part of Elixir core, Plug is an official Elixir project.

 ## Table of Contents